Presentation and Status in Health Basket

 Pregnancy and Lactation

 Pregnancy: Data on a very limited number of exposed pregnancies have not indicated any adverse effects of febuxostat on pregnancy or on the health of the foetus/new born child.
+The potential risk for human is unknown.
+Febuxostat should not be used during pregnancy.

 Lactation: It is unknown whether febuxostat is excreted in human breast milk.
+A risk to a suckling infant cannot be excluded.
+Febuxostat should not be used while breastfeeding.

 Patients with an overdose should be managed by symptomatic and supportive care.